Newsweek is a digital news app providing independent journalism and analysis to a global audience on iOS and Android.

 What do users think recently?

-Recent user voice shows a mixed sentiment.
+Fresh user feedback skews mixed.
 Users appreciate trusted reporting and analysis, but report android stability and interface bugs.

 What Users Love